 Although no new laws or regulations have been issued relating to the use of social media, the guidance from federal and state regulators is extremely helpful in explaining the application of social media to existing rules and regulations.
 Firms should carefully review their policies and procedures governing social media in light of the recent regulatory guidance and make enhancements to compliance programs accordingly.
-For additional information, please contact Zac Rosenberg, Compliance Consultant by email at email@example.com or by phone at (619) 278-0020.
+For additional information, contact us at (619) 278-0020 to schedule a consultation.